jkerdreux-imt/hass-xaal/xaal/README.md

 ##Install:
 Simply copy the xaal folder in the Home-Assistant custom-component folder.
 Go to configuration/integration panel and add xAAL.
 That's all.

+##Notes:
+Hass does some strange things with entity.unique_id, entity_name and so on.
+Read carefully :
+- entity.unique_id is a "xaal." + device.address
+- entity_name is xAAL name/nickname OR a short-string-from-address (Monitor.display_name)
+- entity_id (used in UI, script and so on) is build from unique_id or entity_name if provided
+- changes in xAAL nickname only affect entity_name, entity_id will not change.
+This is the way HASS works.